 ✗ Con: There’s Little of Cultural Interest

 The towns, vacation homes, and retiree residents look and feel no different.
-It all has a South African accent to it, but the overwhelming cultural force on the Garden Route is tourism.
+They just sound a bit different because of their South African accents.

 ✓ Pro: Traveling’s Easy

-Traveling in the Garden Route is easy.
-Everyone speaks English, the road and trails are well-marked and in excellent condition, and tourist information is abundant.
+The Garden Route’s tourism infrastructure is first-world level.
+Everyone speaks English, the road and trails are well-marked and in excellent condition, the food quality and variety is impressive, and tourist information is abundant.

 For example, where we’d generally budget around R500 a night for a basic double room, along the Garden Route we had to stretch our wallets to R700.
 And that’s even though we avoided December and January peak season.